-With over 40 years of industry experience, we're suppliers you can trust.
+With almost 50 years of industry experience, we're suppliers you can trust.
 When you buy from us, you know that you're getting internationally recognised quality and first-class customer services.

 ReAgent supplies barium chloride with a minimum of 99% purity in either 500g or 5kg containers.
 In addition to this, you can also buy barium chloride 0.5M solution, or in its dihydrate form as 5% or 10% w/v.
 We even offer discounts on bulk orders.

 The Most Common Salt of Barium

 Barium chloride (BaCl2) is the most common of barium's salts.
 It forms white crystals that are odourless, hygroscopic and soluble in water.
 Another characteristic of barium chloride is that it produces a yellow-green flame when burned.